 To celebrate its fifth anniversary, Shandaken published its first institutional monograph: Jokes for the Campfire, presenting humor by more than 50 alumni and friends.
 As Hudson Valley programs Shandaken: Storm King, Wanderings and Wonderings, and the Labor Day Weekend Lecture Series became more established and visible, Shandaken's New York City programming picked up steam as well, with commissioned performances, a topical poster-making drop-in, and panel talks and lectures offered through Rethinking Residencies, SUNY Purchase, Sotheby's Institute, and more.

 Paint School, a fellowship program for New York City-area painters, opened in the fall of this year.
 The first of its kind in the city, Paint School brought together lions of the field such as Faith Ringgold, Howardena Pindell, Byron Kim, Ian Altaveer, and more, to create lecture-based seminars for the city's next generation of important artists.
 These seminars were held throughout New York City at host institutions including Abrons Art Center, The Cooper Union, The Elizabeth Foundation for the Arts, New York University, and Triple Canopy—and edited transcriptions were published as an ongoing series in the print edition of Art in America.

-Shandaken Projects remains a proud partner of Storm King, and the Shandaken: Storm King artist residency program now enjoys generous lead support from The Pollock-Krasner Foundation and The Andy Warhol Foundation for the Visual Arts.
+Shandaken Projects remains a proud partner of Storm King Art Center in the production of Shandaken: Storm King, and of The Trust for Governors Island in the production of Shandaken: Governors Island.
 Paint School continues, and Shandaken offers public programs in New York City and select cities nationally.